Slimming World - 20 Tips for Shopping on a Budget and how to reduce your weekly groceries spending.

 That way it avoids any going off plan and spending more money on quick food or takeaways when you have a busy day and haven't had time to cook anything.

-These Freezer Friendly recipes might come in handy for that.
+These Freezer Friendly recipes are all great for batch cooking

-20. Only shop once a week at the most
+20. Shop once a week at the most.

 If you make sure you follow 1 and 2, there should be no need for in between grocery shopping, where you are likely to spend more money or buy things you do not need.